 This material (including images) is copyrighted!.
 See my copyright notice for fair use practices.

-Over 1730 planets have been found orbiting other stars---exoplanets (sometimes also called extrasolar planets)---in over 1100 exoplanet systems as of late-June 2014.
+Nearly 4000 planets have been found orbiting other stars---exoplanets (sometimes also called extrasolar planets)---in nearly 3000 exoplanet systems (over 600 are multi-planet systems) as of mid-May 2019.
 This section will first look at how we find exoplanets and then I will draw some preliminary conclusions based on the statistics of the orbits and masses of the exoplanets.

 Detecting exoplanets around other stars is a difficult project requiring very careful observations.
 At first finding exoplanets might seem a simple thing to do---take pictures of stars and look for small faint things orbiting them.
 An exoplanet would indeed be a faint: a billion or more times fainter than a star in the visible band---the glare of the starlight would wash out the feeble light of an exoplanet.
 The direct imaging technique of finding exoplanets would be better accomplished in the infrared band because the exoplanet's thermal spectrum would have maximum emission in the infrared band.
 Also, stars produce less infrared energy than visible band energy---an exoplanet would only be ten thousand to a hundred thousand times fainter than the star.
 The exoplanet would still be very faint, but at least the contrast ratio is improved by many thousands of times.
 The direct imaging technique is able to find jovian exoplanets far from their parent stars.
-Forty-nine exoplanets (as of late June 2014) have been found this way.
+Forty-five exoplanets (as of mid-May 2019) have been found this way.